-Programmable Infrastructure, Infrastructure as Code?
+Programmable Infrastructure, Infrastructure-as-Code (IaC)?
 If you’ve never heard of these terms, you’re probably wondering what the hell they are.
 There is no competition between the 2 phrases as they both refer to the same concept dependent on which side of the buzz word fence you want to sit on.
-For the remainder of this article, I choose to use the phrase Infrastructure As Code as it’s easier on the tongue. 🙂
+For the remainder of this article, I choose to use the phrase Infrastructure As Code as it’s easier on the tongue.

 - It is fully automated

 - A developer can build the infrastructure blueprint directly into the core of an application or into the build / deploy component of an application simply by writing code that describes the infrastructure.
 (Now isn’t that awesome!)